 Total Knee Replacement Overview

-A total knee replacement or total knee arthroplasty is a common surgical procedure in which arthritic knee bone and cartilage are removed and replaced with metal and plastic components.
-Carolina Orthopaedics and Neurological Associates’ (CONA) total knee replacement patients receive new knees and live pain-free lives with minimal to no restrictions.
+A total knee replacement or total knee arthroplasty is a standard surgical procedure in which arthritic knee bone and cartilage are removed and replaced with metal and plastic components.
+Carolina Orthopaedics and Neurosurgical Associates (CONA) total knee replacement patients receive new knees and live pain-free lives with minimal to no restrictions.

 A total knee replacement is an inpatient procedure performed under local or general anesthesia.
-Procedure steps are:
+The procedure steps are:

 - Begin surgery.
 Soft tissues are delicately retracted.
-The knee joint is visualized.
+The surgeon and advanced equipment visualize the knee joint.